EmiliaPsacharopoulos/Quadruped-8dof-Robot/Wiring/README.md

 The [Official GitHub page's](https://github.com/open-dynamic-robot-initiative/open_robot_actuator_hardware#electronics) electronic setup has two options for the robot's motor driver boards: Texas Instrument's Evaluation Boards or Beta Layout's MicroDriver Boards.
 We chose the MicroDrivers because these boards are smaller and newer.

-Additionally, other models of this robot used foot sensors and vicon markers, but in the first iteration of this design, we are not implementing these components.
+Additionally, other models of this robot used foot sensors and vicon markers, but in our first iteration of this design we opted against implementing these components.
 This may be an add-on feature in future iterations.

 Lastly, we used and documented two distinct methods of powering this robot: 24V from an external power supply and 11.1V batteries mounted onto the robot.